 Step 1: First, you should carefully remove the structures with the algae

 Step 2: Then, you can scrape the algae from these structures.

 Step 3: Then rinse these structures using water

 In this method, bubble algae do not pop out in the tank.
 It is an advantage.
-Moreover, you can places that structure on a separate tank for few days to make sure these are free from bubble algae.
+Moreover, you can places that structure in a separate tank for a few days to make sure it are free from bubble algae.

-Sometimes they attached to the structures that cannot easily remove from the aquarium.
+Sometimes they are attached to structures that cannot easily remove from the aquarium.
 In this situation, you can practice the following method.

 Step 1: First, you should cut the end of the siphon pipe at a 45 degrees angle.

 Step 2: Then start the water siphoning from the tank